 - 3. THAT students, who are currently in Grades 8 to Grade 12, who are currently residing in the St. Joseph Catholic Elementary School (NF) or the Loretto Catholic Elementary School attendance area and have been affected by the proposed elementary or secondary boundary changes will have transportation provided to either St. Paul or St. Michael Catholic High Schools in Niagara Falls until graduation.
 If required, transportation will continue for their sibling(s) until the current grade 8 student graduates from secondary school. - 4.
 THAT, the Niagara Falls Elementary and Secondary Family of Schools/St. George and St. Joseph, Snyder Catholic Elementary Schools, and St. Michael Catholic Elementary School, Niagara-on-the-Lake Ad Hoc Attendance Area Review Committee continue to review the attendance boundaries for all elementary and secondary schools in Niagara Falls and Niagara-on-the-Lake with an annual report to the Board. - 5.
 THAT, new requests for attendance area exceptions will be reviewed in accordance with Board Policy/Guidelines 301.1, Admission of Students.
 Attendance area exceptions will not be granted to students who wish to attend St. Vincent de Paul, Cardinal Newman and Loretto Catholic except for the purpose of keeping siblings together within the same school. - 6.
 THAT, Senior Staff will review Board Policy/Guidelines 301.1, Admission of Students, within the current Policy and Administrative Guideline Review Process.

-Prepared by: Lee Ann Forsyth-Sells, Superintendent of Education James Woods, Controller of Plant Presented by: Lee Ann Forsyth-Sells, Superintendent of Education James Woods, Controller of Plant Approved by: John Crocco, Director of Education Date: January 12, 2010
+Prepared by: Lee Ann Forsyth-Sells, Superintendent of Education

+Presented by: Lee Ann Forsyth-Sells, Superintendent of Education

 TOTAL ELEMENTARY SCHOOL CAPACITY

 16,090 PUPIL PLACES

 1,850 SURPLUS PUPIL PLACES